Mary Mallon: Release and second quarantine (1915–1938)

 Upon her release, Mallon was given a job as a laundry worker, which paid less than cooking—$20 per month instead of $50.
-At some point, she wounded her arm and the wound became infected, meaning that she could not work at all for six months.
+After a time she wounded her arm and the wound became infected, meaning that she could not work at all for six months.
 After several unsuccessful years, she started cooking again.
-She used fake surnames like Breshof or Brown, and took jobs as a cook against the explicit instructions of health authorities.
-No agencies that hired servants for upscale families would offer her employment, so for the next five years, she moved to the mass sector.
-She worked in a number of kitchens in restaurants, hotels, and spa centers.
+She used fake surnames like Breshof or Brown, and accepted jobs as a cook against the explicit instructions of health authorities.
+No agencies that hired servants for affluent families would offer her employment, so for the next five years, she worked in a number of kitchens in restaurants, hotels, and spa facilities.
 Almost everywhere she worked, there were outbreaks of typhoid.
 However, she changed jobs frequently, and Soper was unable to find her.

 In 1915, Mallon started working at Sloane Hospital for Women in New York City.
 Soon 25 people were infected, and two died.
-The head obstetrician, Dr. Edward B. Cragin, called Soper and asked him to help in the investigation.
+The chief obstetrician, Edward B. Cragin, called Soper and asked him to help in the investigation.
 Soper identified Mallon from the servants' verbal descriptions and also by her handwriting.

-Mallon again fled, but the police were able to find and arrest her when she took food to a friend on Long Island.
+Mallon fled again, but the police were able to find and arrest her when she took food to a friend on Long Island.
 Mallon was returned to quarantine on North Brother Island on March 27, 1915.

 Little is known about her life during the second quarantine.
 She remained on North Brother for more than 23 years, and the authorities gave her a private one-story cottage.
 As of 1918, she was allowed to take day trips to the mainland.
-In 1925, Dr. Alexandra Plavska came to the island for an internship.
+In 1925, the physician Alexandra Plavska came to the island for an internship.
 She organized a laboratory on the second floor of the chapel and offered Mallon a job as a technician.
 Mallon washed bottles, did recordings, and prepared glasses for pathologists.

 Media reception

-After Mallon was sent into her initial quarantine, the newspapers changed their opinion on her case.
-The articles at first talked about how Dr. Josephine Baker claimed Mallon attacked her and the other doctors with forks, and came at them fighting and swearing.
-Later on the press articles shifted the blame from fully her fault to the opposite stance, the belief that she was unaware she was carrying anything and instead germs that she had no control over were to blame.
-The newspapers also claimed that Mallon was barred from using the telephone to contact anybody except the surgeons treating her and her guard.
+After Mallon was sent into her initial quarantine, the newspapers changed their opinion of her case.
+The articles at first mentioned how Josephine Baker claimed Mallon attacked her and the other doctors with forks, and came at them fighting and swearing.
+Later the press articles shifted the blame away from being her fault, the claim being that she was unaware she was carrying anything and instead germs that she had no control over were to blame.
+Despite this shift, she was still popularly understood to have believed that she was contagious.
+The newspapers also claimed that Mallon was prohibited from using the telephone to contact anybody except the surgeons treating her and her guard.
 Stories that once celebrated the public health department and legal system eventually became sympathetic to Mallon and the events she supposedly encountered.
-Public health officials claim the opposite, that she was treated to their best ability but in return refused to comply with the requests of the health officials.
+Public health officials claimed the opposite, that she was treated to their best ability but in return refused to comply with the requests of the health officials.